All modules are 20 credits unless otherwise stated.

 Entry Requirements & How to Apply

-Applicants should have five GCSEs including English Language (or Welsh First Language), Mathematics and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England).
-An IELTS (or equivalent) score of 6.5 is required where English is not the first language, as well as one of the following:
+Applicants should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England).
+An IELTS (or equivalent) score of 6.5 is required where English is not the first language, plus 96 points from at least 3 A levels (or equivalent).
+Typical offers may include:

 Or ‘Foundation leading to BSc Health Sciences’ with a pass mark of at least 70%, to be obtained by the 31st August in the year of entry, and receipt of a new application through UCAS.
 For further information about the Foundation course, please click here